 - Subscription: Subscription eCommerce has really taken off over the past few years.
 This model involves delivering a new product or box of products to subscribers at regular time intervals.
 Customers purchase the subscription rather than individual products.
 This model requires more complex fulfillment than single one-off orders but offers a consistent revenue stream.

-Be sure to consider the pros and cons of each model before deciding which one is best for you.
+Be sure to consider each model’s pros and cons before deciding which one is best for you.

 Then, get to know every detail of that model so you can execute it without a hitch.